Abdul Jabbar (activist)

-Abdul Jabbar (11 October 1919 – 21 February 1952) was a bengali protester who was killed during the Bengali language movement in 1952 that took place in the erstwhile East Pakistan.
+Abdul Jabbar (11 October 1919 – 21 February 1952) was a Bengali protester who was killed during the Bengali language movement in 1952 that took place in what was then East Pakistan.
 He is considered a martyr in Bangladesh.

 Background

 Abdul Jabbar was born on 11 October 1919 in Pachua under the Gaffargaon, Mymensingh, East Bengal, British Raj.
 Although he received his primary education in the local educational institution called pathsala (Dhopaghat Krishtobazar Primary School), he failed to continue his education owing to poverty.

 Career

 Abdul Jabbar worked with his father farming in his village.
 He decided to travel to the river port town of Narayanganj by train.
 He got a job in Burma through an Englishman he met in Narayanganj.
 He worked there for 12 years before going back to Burma.
 He was recruited in the British Indian Navy during World War Two but was discharged after being injured during training.
 He was then working as a tailor.
 He came to Dhaka, East Pakistan in 1952 with his wife for the medical treatment of his mother-in-law in Dhaka Medical College Hospital.
 In 1949, he joined the Bangladesh Ansar, a paramilitary force of Bangladesh (the then East Pakistan).